gethugothemes/parsa-hugo/README.md

 ## Installation
-At the top we have shown an easy hugo installation. but still if you think you want to go with the traditional way then use the following commands:
+At the top we have shown an easy Hugo installation. but still if you think you want to go with the traditional way then use the following commands:

 ```
 $ git clone git@github.com:themefisher/parsa-hugo.git